Directed Improvisation: China as Demonstration

 → [Model] Directed Improvisation

-→ [Application: Development] China as key demonstration site of Directed Improvisation, producing regionally diverse and evolving development paths within the country
+→ [Application: Development] China as key demonstration site of directed improvisation, producing diverse development paths varying across regions and evolving over time

 Quotes